carobasjp/carobasjp/README.md

 <div align="center">

-*"O código é como o humor.
-Quando você tem que explicá-lo, é ruim."* - Cory House
+*"Code is like humor.
+When you have to explain it, it's bad."* - Cory House

-**🚀 Sempre em busca de novos desafios e oportunidades de colaboração!**
+**🚀 Always looking for new challenges and collaboration opportunities!**

-**🎮 Não esqueça de jogar o jogo da velha acima!
-Vamos ver quem é melhor! 😄**
+**🎮 Don't forget to play the tic-tac-toe game above!
+Let's see who's better! 😄**

 </div>